sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 So it’s super important to learn how to fix flaky tests efficiently, and better yet avoid writing them in the first place.

-## Discovering a method
+## A better method

-For me, the real break through in figuring out how to fix flaky tests was when I came up with a method.
+For me, the real breakthrough in fixing flaky tests was when I came up with a method to follow.

-Instead of starting with throwing fixes at the wall and seeing what stuck, I **gathered all the information I could** about the flaky test and the times that it had failed.
-Then, I tried to **fit it into one of the 5 main categories of flaky test** - we’ll talk about what those are in a minute - and based on that, I **came up with a theory** of how it might be happening.
-Then, I implemented my fix.
+1. I gathered all the information I could find about the flaky test and the times that it had failed.
+2. I tried to fit it into one of 5 main categories of flaky test (more on those in a moment).
+3. Based on that, I came up with a theory of how it might be happening.
+4. Then, I implemented my fix.

 At the same time that I was figuring this out, I was on kind of mystery novel binge.
 And it struck me that every time I was working on fixing a flaky test, I felt kind of like a detective solving a mystery.
 After all, the steps to do that (at least in the novels I read, which are probably very different than real life) are basically:

+1. You start with gathering evidence.
+2. You identify suspects.
-You start with **gathering evidence**, then you **identify suspects**, **come up with a theory of means and motive**, and then you solve it.
+3. You come up with a theory of means and motive.
+4. And then you solve it!

 Thinking about it that way made fixing flaky tests more enjoyable and it actually became a fun challenge for me instead of a frustrating and tedious problem.

-So that's the framework I'm going to use to explain how to fix flaky tests.
-Let's start with step one: gathering evidence.

 ## Gathering evidence